Conference scheduling and management

 The endpoint for an application must support elevated privileges so that it can join as a trusted application.
 In other words, the endpoint must be an application endpoint and the underlying collaboration platform must be initialized with a trusted GRUU.

 When trusted applications join a conference, the ConversationParticipant object representing the application has its RosterVisibility property set to ConferencingRosterVisibility.Hidden.
-The UCMA 2.0 Core SDK guarantees that upon successful completion of a join operation, the ConferenceSession state is set to Connected.
+UCMA 5.0 guarantees that upon successful completion of a join operation, the ConferenceSession state is set to Connected.
 However, the state of the child MCU session (typically, an InstantMessagingMcuSession or AudioVideoMcuSession instance) might be set to Active after the join operation completes.
 The first participant joining the conference signals the Focus to activate the MCUs scheduled for this conference.
-Office Communications Server does not guarantee that all MCUs are activated before the participant completes the join process.
+Skype for Business Server 2015 does not guarantee that all MCUs are activated before the participant completes the join process.
 In fact, some MCUs might not be activated at all if they are disabled by the administrator or if an error is encountered.

 After a successful join operation, the application is connected only to the Focus and there are no active media flows with the MCUs.
 For more information, see "Adding a Call to an MCU" later in this topic.